 The law provides for a 40-hour workweek, with an unbroken rest period of 36 hours after each 40 hours worked.
-By law overtime is restricted to 80 hours per year unless collective bargaining establishes a different level.
-Premium pay is required for overtime, up to a maximum of 80 hours per year.
+The law restricts overtime to 80 hours per year unless a collective bargaining agreement establishes a different level.
+Pay is required for overtime and must be equal to or greater than regular pay.

 The National Institute of Safety and Health in the Ministry of Employment and Social Security has technical responsibility for developing occupational safety and health standards.
 The law protects workers who remove themselves from situations that could endanger their health or safety without jeopardy to their employment.